-- Set our responsibilities and of those working for us, in observing and upholding our position on bribery, corruption, conflicts of interest, anti-money laundering, and fight against the financing of terrorism;
+- Set our responsibilities and of those working for us, in observing and upholding our position on bribery, corruption, conflict of interest, anti-money laundering, and fight against the financing of terrorism;

-- Provide information and guidance on how to recognize and deal with bribery and corruption, money laundering and issues related to financing of terrorism; to briefly describe the scope of applicable legal instruments, and explain the required actions and expected belabors.
+- Provide information and guidance on how to recognize and deal with bribery and corruption, money laundering, and issues related to the financing of terrorism;

 - Satisfy the requirements of Ekvita’s anti-bribery management system;

-Also, due to prevailing number of international clients in our portfolio, we will comply with our clients’ expectations and requirements.
-Therefore, in addition to national laws of Azerbaijan as well as best practice international standards, we are committed to adhere to the requirements of the UK Bribery Act 2010 and US Foreign Corrupt Practices Act 1977 both documents aiming to strengthen ethics and fight corruption.
+Also, due to a prevailing number of international clients in our portfolio, we will comply with our client's expectations and requirements.
+Therefore, in addition to the national laws of Azerbaijan as well as best practice international standards, we are committed to adhering to the requirements of the UK Bribery Act 2010 and US Foreign Corrupt Practices Act 1977 both documents aiming to strengthen ethics and fight corruption.

-Bribery is offering, promising, giving or accepting directly or indirectly any financial or other advantage, to induce the recipient or any other person to act improperly in the performance of their functions, or to reward them for acting improperly, or where the recipient would act improperly by accepting the advantage.
+Bribery is offering, promising, giving, or accepting directly or indirectly any financial or other advantages, to induce the recipient or any other person to act improperly in the performance of their functions, or to reward them for acting improperly, or where the recipient would act improperly by accepting the advantage.